stijnfrishert/libLSDJ/README.md

 *lsdj-wavetable-import* is a command-line tool that imports *.snt* files (directly containing bytes that represent wavetable data) into your *.lsdsng* files.
 A repository of *.snt* files can be found over at [https://github.com/psgcabal/lsdjsynths](https://github.com/psgcabal/lsdjsynths).

-	lsdj-wavetable-import [destination] [wavetable] [index]
+	lsdj-wavetable-import source.lsdsng wavetables.snt --[synth 0-F | index 00-FF]

 	Options:
 	  -h [ --help ]         Help screen
-	  -0 [ --zero ]         Pad the wavetable with empty frames if the file < 256
+	  -i [ --index ] arg    The wavetable index 00-FF where the wavetable data should be written
-	                        bytes
+	  -s [ --synth ] arg    The synth number 0-F where the wavetable data should be written
-	  -f [ --force ]        Force writing the frames, even though non-default data may be in them
+	  -0 [ --zero ]         Pad the synth with empty wavetables if the .snt file < 256 bytes
-	  -o [ --output ] arg   The output .lsdsng to write to -i [ --index ]        The index should be interpreted as a wavetable index instead of synth
+	  -f [ --force ]        Force writing the wavetables, even though non-default data may be in them
-	  -v [ --verbose ]      Verbose output
+	  -o [ --output ] arg   The output .lsdsng to write to -v [ --verbose ]      Verbose output

 # System Requirements